FMU export#

 -args key value, --build_arguments key value

 Build arguments.
 Use one -args argument per key.
+Supported keys are:

-of user source files and directories (code, includes),
+user_sources: list (comma separated) of user source files or directories (code, includes),

-cc_opts: list (comma separated) of extra compiler
+cc_opts: list (comma separated) of extra compiler options,

-options, link_opt: list (comma separated) of extra
+link_opts: list (comma separated) of extra link (dll creation) options,

-to insert at the beginning of swan_config.h,
+swan_config_begin: data to insert at the beginning of swan_config.h,

-swan_config_end: data to insert at the end of
+swan_config_end: data to insert at the end of swan_config.h.

 FMU export documentation#

-This section gives the API for the FMU Export.
+This section gives the API for the FMU export.

 Note that the FMU export relies on the Generated code API.